wso2/docs-is/en/docs/quick-starts/sso-for-oidc-apps.md

-# Configure Single Sign On for an Open ID Connect Application
+# Configure Single Sign-On for an Open ID Connect Application

-This page guides you through configuring [single sign on authentication](../../../references/concepts/single-sign-on) between two OIDC web applications.
+This page guides you through configuring [single sign-on authentication](../../../references/concepts/single-sign-on) between two OIDC web applications.
 This is demonstrated using two **sample applications** called Pickup Dispatch and Pickup Manager.

 ----
 If you have your own application, click the button below.